 Similar to humans, senior animals are prone to specific injury and disease.
 Some of the more common illnesses include arthritis, hip dysplasia, cancer, liver or kidney disease, thyroid disease, senility and dementia.

 Recommended care for senior pets

-It is highly recommended that older pets receive semi-annual veterinary check-up exams rather than one annual exam.
-Because older pets are at an increased risk for disease and cancer, semi-annual exams can help detect problems early so treatment can be promptly implemented.
-This also allows the vet to potentially detect and treat issues before they become major health concerns.
+It is highly recommended that older pets receive biannual veterinary check-up exams rather than one annual exam.
+Because older pets are at an increased risk for disease and cancer, biannual exams can help doctors detect problems early so treatment can be promptly implemented.
+This also allows the doctor to potentially detect and treat issues before they become major health concerns.

 Maintaining physical and mental exercise with your pet is an important factor in promoting wellness.
 Adjusting the frequency and duration of exercise may be necessary to accommodate ailing joints, but some amount of daily exercise is highly recommended.
 You also want to continue stimulating your pet’s mind with toys or games that require cognitive stimulation.

 For pets with joint issues or mobility problems, supplements such as glucosamine can be introduced into the diet to promote flexibility and increased range-of-motion.
 Ask us about which supplements would be beneficial to your pet.
 You may also want to consider purchasing an orthopedic bed for your pet.
 These comfortable surfaces conform to a pet’s body, providing superior support and creating a restful surface for them to lie on.